CloudEngineHub/LagMemo/README.md

 > **Current Scope:** This repository currently focuses on the **Visual Navigation** implementation of LagMemo.
 It provides the codebase for reproducing navigation experiments using pre-reconstructed GS memory and goal lists.

 ## 📅 News
-- **[2025/12/13]** 🚀 **Codes ** The navigation evaluation code for LagMemo is currently being cleaned up and organized, including environment setup, lagmemo agent implementation.
+- **[2025/12/13]** 🚀 The navigation evaluation code for LagMemo is currently being cleaned up and organized, including environment setup, lagmemo agent implementation.
 A polished version will be released soon.

 ---